acend/container-basics-training/content/en/docs/08/_index.md

 weight: 8
 ---

 So it seems, the apache image works but needs a website to display.
-Let us create a small web application and run it inside the container.
+Create a small web application and run it inside the container.

 ## Create a PHP app

 For this lab you're going to need a small PHP app consisting of two files.

-First, let's create a directory for the app's files called `php-app`.
+First, create a directory for the app's files called `php-app`.

 Then, inside that directory, create a new file named `index.php` with the following content: